feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 The above command will load all feature values from all feature view sources into the online store up to the time `2022-01-01T00:00:00`.

 A timestamp is required to set the end date for materialization.
-If your source is fully up to date then the end date would be the current time.
+If your source is fully up-to-date then the end date would be the current time.
 However, if you are querying a source where data is not yet available, then you do not want to set the timestamp to the current time.
 You would want to use a timestamp that ends at a date for which data is available.
 The next time `materialize-incremental` is run, Feast will load data that starts from the previous end date, so it is important to ensure that the materialization interval does not overlap with time periods for which data has not been made available.
 This is commonly the case when your source is an ETL pipeline that is scheduled on a daily basis.

 An alternative approach to incremental materialization (where Feast tracks the intervals of data that need to be ingested), is to call Feast directly from your scheduler like Airflow.
 In this case, Airflow is the system that tracks the intervals that have been ingested.